otaviobonder-deel/maze-genetic-algorithm/readme.md

 # Genetic algorithm to solve a maze problem, with A* to execute the best route

-This program was implemented as an exercise to the IA discipline in the course of Software Engineering.
+This program was implemented as an exercise to the Artificial Inteligence discipline in the course of Software Engineering.

 I developed this program using genetic algorithms and refining the solution with A*.